x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-7-1-in-exchange-online.md

   - If the sender is restricted because they're external (outside your organization), configure the group to accept messages from external senders.

-  - If you've configured a mail flow rule (also known a a transport rule) to restrict certain senders or groups of senders, you can modify the rule to accept messages from the sender.
+  - If you've configured a mail flow rule (also known as a transport rule) to restrict certain senders or groups of senders, you can modify the rule to accept messages from the sender.

 - **Restrictions on large groups**: Groups with more than 5,000 members have the following restrictions automatically applied: